What’s Cooking?…Continental Style Chicken Soup

 Return the chicken meat to the clear stock.
 Return the carrots.

 Fill a separate pot with water and bring to the boil.
 When boiling add the noodles and cook until soft.
 Strain.
-Add to the soup.
+Put some of the noodles in a serving bowl.
+Ladle over some of the soup.
 Season if desired.

-Serve with a little extra fresh chopped parsley on top.
+Serve with a little extra fresh chopped parsley as a garnish.